Зміст курсу

 Main

-package com.example; public class Main { public static void main(String[] args) { // do not change code from below System.out.println(calculateSum(5)); } // do not change the code above static int calculateSum(int num) { if (num > 0) { num = num + calculateSum(num - 1); } else { return 0; } return num; } }
+package com.example; public class Main { // main method to run the application public static void main(String[] args) { // do not modify the code below System.out.println(calculateSum(5)); } // method to calculate the sum of numbers from 1 to num using recursion static int calculateSum(int num) { // if num is greater than 0, recursively calculate the sum if (num > 0) { num = num + calculateSum(num - 1); } else { return 0; } return num; } }

 The method calculateSum()